ashwaniYDV/AlgorithmLibrary/DP/README.md

 * Target Sum (+- wali)

 #### Unbounded Knpsack type
-* Subset sum
+* Rod cutting
-* Equal sum partition
+* Coin change: max no of ways
+* Coin change: min no of coins